 I already have a green City of Manchester trash cart.
 Do I need to buy a new one?

 No. Any trash cart previously acquired through the City is compatible with an automated truck.
 These carts have a green body, black lid, wheels, and handles.
 On most, but not all, there is a City of Manchester seal on the side.

 May I use a container other than a green City of Manchester trash cart?

 In almost all cases, the answer is "no".
 Any trash container placed for collection MUST BE compatible with an automated truck.
 If you want to use a non-City container that you believe is compatible, you MUST contact the Highway Division no later than April 14 for assessment and approval.

 What size cart do I need?

 This depends on a number of factors, including the size of your household and how much you recycle.
-Typically, a 35 gallon cart will hold at least two standard trash bags; a 65 gallon cart will hold three to four standard trash bags; a 95 gallon cart will hold five to six standard trash bags.
+Typically, a 35 gallon cart will hold at least two standard trash bags; a 65 gallon cart will hold three to four bags; and a 95 gallon cart will hold five to six bags.

 What is the cost of a City trash cart to pilot area customers?

 The Board of Mayor and Aldermen has established that the cost of carts purchased for use in the pilot areas will be borne 50% by the City and 50% by pilot area customers.
-The cost to the customer is: $35 for a 95 gallon cart; $28 for a 65 gallon cart; and $35 for a 95 gallon cart;.
+The cost to the customer is: $19 for a 35 gallon cart; $28 for a 65 gallon cart; and $35 for a 95 gallon cart;.
 The number of carts you may buy at the discounted rate is limited by the number you may place for collection.